Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Now we can use the location data directly, instead of it being wrapped in the callback function.

-It helps keep the code cleaner and reason better about it.
+It helps keep the code cleaner and reason about it more clearly.

 Here’s a full example.
 The original callback-based code: